 A complimentary drink is provided and we take in the beautiful view of the pond, as well as the surrounding restaurants.
 We sip away as all the guests arrive for the cultural village tour.

 Soon with everybody checked in a loud thundering noise comes from the middle of the room.
-A man is standing there introducing himself to the crowd in his traditional flax woven clothing.
+A man is standing there introducing himself to the crowd in his traditional flax-woven clothing.

 The Village Tour

 We follow him outside and through to a large gate, the beginning of the cultural tour.
-Through that gate we enter a building and learn about the history of Rarotonga and the other motus in the Cook Islands.
+Through that gate, we enter a building and learn about the history of Rarotonga and the other Motus in the Cook Islands.

 After the interesting cultural village tour and having gained a whole new appreciation to the Cook Islands culture it is time for the buffet dinner portion of the evening.
-With darkness setting upon us we are sat in our preallocated seats and mingle among our diner mates.
+With darkness setting upon us, we are sat in our preallocated seats and mingle among our diner mates.

 A soup is also on offer which tames the hungry stomachs of those who have to wait a little longer for their table to be called.
 Everything you would imagine is available.
-Including the local favorites of poke and orange salad are available, to the western favorites of scallop potatoes and even sushi!
+Including the local favorites of poke and orange salad is available, to the western favorites of scallop potatoes and even sushi!

 Also if you have children, do not worry, there are plenty of options for them.

-As people begin to full up after their second and third helping the lights begin to dim for the over water show.
+As people begin to full up after their second and third helping the lights begin to dim for the overwater show.
 Seats are taken on the front of the restaurant overlooking the pond and the anticipation grows among the crowds.

 Soon the live band starts playing.
-One of the local legends are told and shown through the dances of the performers.
+One of the local legends is told and shown through the dances of the performers.
 Both on the stage and on the surrounding water their amazing moves captivate both the crowds and their cameras.

 Men with fire sticks dance around the stage while lighting some of the candles.
 The women hypnotize the audience with their hips.
-Each segment of the show is finishes with a massive cheer from the crowd.
+Each segment of the show is finished with a massive cheer from the crowd.

-After the amazing over water show the dessert is served.
+After the amazing overwater show, the dessert is served.
 Which is good because all that clapping has worked up an appetite.
 A delicious spread of a variety of dishes is set on the buffet tables.
 From fresh fruit like papaya and watermelon to chocolate cakes and tiramisu.